 While the Company was able to undertake some of the transactions described in the compliance plan, it was unable to regain compliance with the Equity Rule prior to the end of the plan period (May 13, 2024).
 As a result, on May 14, 2024, the Company received a delist determination letter from the Listing Qualifications department of The Nasdaq Stock Market LLC (the "Staff") advising the Company that the Staff had determined that the Company did not meet the terms of the extension.
-On May 17, 2024, the Company requested an appeal of the Staff's delisting determination, and on May 20, 2024, the Staff advised the Company that the delisting action referenced in the Staff's determination letter had been stayed, pending a final written decision by the Nasdaq Hearings Panel ("Panel").
-On July 2, 2024, the Company received notice that the Panel had determined to grant the Company's request to continue its listing on The Nasdaq Stock Market, subject to the Company meeting certain conditions, including filing on or before July 31, 2024, a public disclosure describing the transactions undertaken by the Company to achieve compliance with Nasdaq's continued listing rules and demonstrate long-term compliance with the Equity Rule and providing an indication of its equity following those transactions.
-On July 22, 2024, the Panel granted the Company's request for additional time to achieve compliance with Nasdaq's continued listing rules and demonstrate long-term compliance with the Equity Rule.
-Specifically, the Hearings Panel subsequently extended that deadline to September 30, 2024, and further to October 15, 2024, to regain compliance with the Equity Rule and to allow the continued listing of the Company's common stock and warrants on The Nasdaq Stock Market through such date, subject to the Company's compliance with the Equity Rule on or prior to such date.
+On May 17, 2024, the Company requested an appeal of the Staff's delisting determination, and on May 20, 2024, the Staff advised the Company that the delisting action referenced in the Staff's determined to grant the Company's request to continue its listing on The Nasdaq Stock Market, subject to the Company meeting certain conditions, including filing on or before July 31, 2024, a public disclosure describing the transactions undertaken by the Company to achieve compliance with Nasdaq's continued listing rules and demonstrate long-term compliance with the Equity Rule and providing an indication of its equity following those transactions.
+On July 22, 2024, the Panel granted the Company's request for additional time to achieve compliance with Nasdaq's continued listing rules and demonstrate long-term compliance with the Equity Rule and providing an indication of its equity following those transactions.
+On July 22, 2024, the Panel granted the Company's request for additional time to achieve compliance with Nasdaq's continued listing rules and demonstrate long-term compliance with the Equity Rule and to allow the continued listing of the Company's common stock and warrants on The Nasdaq Stock Market through such date, subject to the Company's compliance with the Equity Rule on or prior to such date.

 As a result of the acquisition of the Purchased Assets (discussed above under Item 1.
 Business), issuance of the 1,000,000 shares of Series B Convertible Preferred Stock and Purchase Warrants as described above, on October 4, 2024, we received a letter from Nasdaq confirming that we had regained compliance with the Equity Rule.
 Nasdaq also advised the Company that in application of Listing Rule 5815(d)(4)(B), the Company is subject to a mandatory panel monitor for a period of one year from the date of such letter (October 4, 2025).
-If, within that one-year monitoring period, the Staff finds that the Company is no longer in compliance with the Equity Rule, then, notwithstanding Rule 5810(c)(2), the Company will not be permitted to provide the Staff with a plan of compliance with respect to such deficiency and the Staff will not be permitted to grant additional time for the Company to regain compliance with respect to such deficiency, nor will the Company be afforded an applicable cure or compliance period pursuant to Rule 5810(c) (3).
+If, within that one-year monitoring period, the Staff finds that the Company is no longer in compliance with the Equity Rule, then, notwithstanding Rule 5810(c)(2), the Company will not be permitted to provide the Staff with a plan of compliance with respect to such deficiency and the Staff will not be permitted to grant additional time for the Company to regain compliance with respect to such deficiency, nor will the Company be afforded an applicable cure or compliance period pursuant to Rule 5810(c)(3).
 Instead, the Staff will issue a Delist Determination Letter and the Company will have an opportunity to request a new hearing with the initial Panel or a newly convened Hearings Panel if the initial Panel is unavailable.
 The Company will have the opportunity to respond/present to the Hearings Panel as provided by Listing Rule 5815(d)(4)(C) and the Company's securities may at that time be delisted from Nasdaq.